SilverHalf/temple-of-febe/unit/phase1/seq3.md

   </video>
 </details>

-Alternatively, the squad can "ignore" the add and return to the boss after Rage, overall increasing melee uptime and therefore DPS.
+Alternatively, if the squad played advanced version of the previous sequences and has enough DPS, they should return to the boss after Rage, overall increasing melee uptime, and phase the boss before the adds reach it.
+Most experienced groups will manage this with relative ease.
 <details style="background-color: rgb(33, 35, 37);border: 4px solid #171717;">
   <summary>View Animation</summary>
   <video class="center" width="90%" controls muted>